SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_barometer/README.md

 And last import the GATT configuration by using the SOFTWARE COMPONENTS-tab and open the "Bluetooth GATT Configurator" and use it's Import-button to import the *gatt_configuration.btconf*

 Save the files, build and ready to flash or debug!
 To Build select the project from the "Simplicity IDE"-perspectives "Project Explorer" and then press the hammer sign from the above toolbar to build.
 If there were 0 warnings, then there should be a Binaries-folder in the project.
 Expand the folder and use right menu button for the .s37 file and select "Flash to Device".
 Flash Programmer dialog should be opened.
-It might ask to select the Explorer Kit Board first and to press the "Click to Query Lock Status".The correct file is selected so just select Program.
+It might ask to select the Explorer Kit Board first and to press the "Click to Query Lock Status".
+The correct file is selected so just select Program.

 *Note*: The Explorer Kit also requires a bootloader to run the application.
 Most likely there is one already but in case not, the easiest way is to use for example iBeacon demo from the Launcher view DEMOS tab after selecting the Explorer Kit from the Debug Adapters.

 ## .sls Projects Used ##

-explorer_kit_example_baro_mikrobus.sls - This application uses I2C address 0x76 that is the Pressure 3 click default
+_explorer_kit_example_i2c_mikrobus_baro_gsdk311.sls_ - This application uses I2C address 0x76 that is the mikroE Pressure 3 click default

-explorer_kit_example_baro_qwiic.sls - This application uses I2C address 0x77 that is the Adafruit DPS310 default
+_explorer_kit_example_i2c_qwiic_baro_gsdk311.sls_ - This application uses I2C address 0x77 that is the Adafruit DPS310 default

+Also precompiled binaries in S-Record format (.s37) are included for the projects above test the applications instantly.
+The files can be programmed using for example _Simplicity Studio Flash Programmer_ tool or _Simplicity Commander_ application.
+Remember to flash also the bootloader at least once, it is also included for a smooth experience.

 # More information #